dalilasabit/rlac/_posts/2026-05-10-assignment3.md

 Science fiction is supposed to be about the future.
 But the corpus of roughly 1,000 texts scraped from Project Gutenberg tells a different story.
 It reveals that the future these writers imagined was built from the vocabulary of the colonial past.
 Using word2vec models trained on this corpus, I queried three words: *alien*, *native*, and *race*.
 The results were not what I expected, and in some ways they were exactly what I should have expected.

-This essay compares results across two models, `model_100d_w4` (100 dimensions, window size 4) and `model_300d_w8` (300 dimensions, window size 8), and argues that the semantic space of this corpus is saturated with real-world imperial and racial ideology, not science-fictional imagination.
+This essay compares results across two models, `model_100d_w4` and `model_300d_w8` and argues that the semantic space of this corpus is saturated with real-world imperial and racial ideology, not science-fictional imagination.

 ## Background: What the Models Are Doing